Pizza3368/Campus-Facility-Hub/README.md

 database system aims to streamline facility management processes, optimize resource allocation, and improve overall operational efficiency.

-# Time line and task breakdown

-Please refer to Project Timeline directory for plans and dates

-# UI design

-Please refer to Design/ directory

-# Milestones

-Please refer to Milestones/ directory

 # How to run